 Collaboration portals

-Interact and collaborate with clients and other key stakeholders securely through an online portal, providing access to case documents, status updates, and task lists.
+Interact and collaborate with clients, expert witnesses, and other key stakeholders securely through an online portal, providing access to case documents, status updates, and task lists.

 Benefits of case management software